whale2/async-kinesis-client/README.md

 ```

-This allows re-using cached session token after completing any aws command under awsudo, all you need is to set AWSPROFILE environment variable.
+This allows re-using cached session token after completing any aws command under awsudo, all you need is to set AWS_PROFILE environment variable.

 Currently library lacks bulk put_records() method, proper tests, packaging and was not thoroughly tested for different network events.
 Actually, don't use it, it's very preliminary and WIP.